-- Oil, gas and coal are the main forms of energy used, but they are also the most polluting, responsible for global warming and air pollution,
+- Oil, gas and coal are the main forms of energy used, but they are also the most polluting and are responsible for global warming and air pollution,

-- Present on earth in only limited quantities, they are becoming more and more rare.
+- Found on earth in only limited quantities, they are becoming more and more rare.